 Difference Between Meteorological Seasons and Astronomical Seasons

 Climatologists and meteorologists will define seasons differently from how astronomers define seasons.
 There is a meteorological season as well as an astronomical season.
 Why is it that the astronomical seasons and meteorological seasons start and end at different times of the year?
-The difference is due to the fact that Meteorological seasons an astronomical seasons are defined differently, with meteorological seasons being based around the temperature cycle of the earth.
+The difference is due to the fact that Meteorological seasons and astronomical seasons are defined differently, with meteorological seasons being based around the temperature cycle of the earth.
 Meanwhile, astronomical seasons are defined by how the position of the earth relative to the sun changes.

 The astronomical season is based on the rotation of the earth around the sun.
 As the earth revolves around the sun, the tilt of the earth impacts how much sunlight different portions of the earth receive.
 The equinoxes referred to the two points of time every year where the sun moves directly above the equator, and there are (roughly) the same number of hours of daylight and nighttime for any given point on the Earth.
 After the equinox occurs the days continue to get longer or shorter until a solstice occurs.
 The summer solstice marks the point in time that there is the longest amount of daylight out of any day of the year, while the winter solstice refers to the point in the year when the days are the shortest.
 The winter solstice usually occurs around December 22, while the summer solstice usually happens around June 21.
 The spring equinox usually happens around March 21 while the autumnal equinox usually occurs around 22 September.
 The seasons are reversed for locations in the southern hemisphere.

 Due to the fact that the earth takes approximately 365.24 days to travel around the sun, every four years another day is added to the calendar, making the year a leap year and February 29 a leap day.
 Leap years affect the exact date that the solstices and equinoxes occur.
-Other phenomenon that might affect when the solstice or equinoxes occur is the elliptical shape of Earth’s orbit.
+Another phenomenon that might affect when the solstice or equinoxes occur is the elliptical shape of Earth’s orbit.
 The astronomical seasons can vary about four days, being somewhere between 89 to 93 days.

 Astronomical summer begins sometime between June 20 to June 22 and ends sometime between September 21 to September 23rd.
 Astronomical autumn begins sometime between September 21 to the 23rd and ends sometime between December 20 to December 23.
 Winter begins on the winter solstice which is sometime between December 20 to December 23 and ends on the spring equinox which occurs sometime between March 19-21.
 Finally, spring starts during the spring equinox from March 19 to the 21st of March and ends at the summer solstice which is somewhere around June 20 to June 22nd.

 Climatologists and meteorologists divide the seasons into three months each, based on the Gregorian calendar and the annual temperature cycle of the earth.
 Meteorological seasons are what most people think of when they hear the word season, and their intuitions about them are largely correct.
 Winter is the coldest time of the year and it occurs over the months of December, and January, February.
-Meteorological Spring is a transition time between winter and summer, and it occurs of the months of March, April, and May.
+Meteorological Spring is a transition time between winter and summer, and it occurs in the months of March, April, and May.
 Summer is the hottest time of the year when the days on longest, and the meteorological summer occurs over the months of June, July, and August.
 Finally, meteorological fall is a transition time between the summer and the winter and it occurs of the months of September, October, November.

 Because meteorological seasons are somewhat based on our civil calendar, they tend to be more consistent and astronomical seasons.
-The length of meteorological season may only range a day or two, with the winter of a non-leap year being exactly 90 days long and spring and summer being 92 days long.
-The reason that meteorological seasons are based so closely on the calendar is that it enables the calculation of seasonal statistics based off of monthly statistics.
+The length of a meteorological season may only range a day or two, with the winter of a non-leap year being exactly 90 days long and spring and summer being 92 days long.
+The reason that meteorological seasons are based so closely on the calendar is that it enables the calculation of seasonal statistics based on monthly statistics.
 These statistics are important in operations like commerce and agriculture.

 Meteorological spring begins with 1 March and ends on June 1 while summer runs from June 1 to September 1.
 Meteorological autumn starts September 1 and ends December 1, while meteorological winter runs from December 1 to March 1.